alphagov/govuk-design-system/src/components/inset-text/index.md

 {% from "_example.njk" import example %}

-{{ example({group: "components", item: "inset-text", example: "default", html: true, nunjucks: true, size: "s", loading: "eager" }) }}
+{{ example({ group: "components", item: "inset-text", example: "default", html: true, nunjucks: true, size: "s", loading: "eager" }) }}

 ## When to use this component